RaheesAhmed/Council/README.md

 - ChatGPT, Claude, Gemini, Grok, and Kimi adapters
 - Prompt submission through visible page controls
 - Live response updates using `MutationObserver`
+- Full-height live room with one response lane per provider
+- Direct shortcuts from each response lane to the provider tab
+- Compact side-panel session monitor
 - Local run state and IndexedDB persistence
-- Connection diagnostics and provider-tab shortcuts
+- Connection diagnostics with matched selectors and recovery details

 Peer review, revision, final synthesis execution, history management, and exports are not complete yet.